 Everybody on an island

-In nearly all of the cases we observed that each team maintains their own version of the input data.
+In nearly all of the cases we observed that each team maintains its own version of the input data.
 In Workforce capacity management there are often common sources of demand.
 Ideally, you want to capture them once and you’ll feed all the delivery teams.
 The reality is often different.
 Teams consult the same data sources separately.
 They have their own meetings with project managers, supply chain planners, etc. Then they enter their part of the data in their own planning Excel.
-They create their own Excel datadumps from the BI solution (business intelligence) or databases.
+They create their own Excel data dumps from the BI solution (business intelligence) or databases.
 So let’s assume we have 5 teams.
 Each team spends 8h/month to capture the same data.
+What can I use instead of Excel?

 Are my data correct?